-It’s that time of year again, time for 500 Level Fan to start embarrassing himself with futile, sad, and mind-blowingly awful predictions.
-Before we get to my annual predictions, let’s go division by division to get a glimpse of what is in store for baseball fans in 2017.
+It’s that time of year again, time for 500 Level Fan to start embarrassing myself with futile, sad, and mind-blowingly awful predictions.
+Before we get to my annual predictions, let’s go division by division to get a glimpse of what is in store for baseball fans in 2018.
 These preview posts should be seen as a division primer, so we can get to know the best players and teams, along with some interesting storylines, in each.
 These won’t have my actual predicted order of finish – just a quick snapshot.
 The predictions come later.

 We’ll begin today with the NL West.